skeffington/Promin-tools/README.md

 Peng, K., Radivojac, P., Vucetic, S. et al. Length-dependent prediction of protein intrinsic disorder.
 BMC Bioinformatics 7, 208 (2006) doi:10.1186/1471-2105-7-208

+Incorperated into ProminTools with the permission of Prof. Zoran Obradovic.

 **SAPS**

 SAPS calculates a variety of statistical properties for protein sequences.